'Why do you want to work for us?' Application and interview answers IT companies want

 In online applications, giving one-line answers to the question ‘Why do you want to work for us?’ suggests to IT recruiters the real answer is ‘Actually, I don’t’.
 Even worse, leaving in the wrong company name having copied and pasted the answer from an earlier application screams out both ‘I said the same thing to your competitors’ and ‘I’m really slapdash’.

 Sadly, such mistakes are very common, and drive IT companies up the wall.
-Kelly Markwick, IBM UK schools and universities attraction manager, remarks that many candidates seem to use ‘a scattergun approach to applications, applying to multiple organisations but not always tailoring applications to individual industries or job roles’.
+Oli Jacob, IBM UK schools and universities attraction manager, remarks that many candidates seem to use ‘a scattergun approach to applications, applying to multiple organisations but not always tailoring applications to individual industries or job roles’.

 Why good employer research matters